Is Lori Loughlin Trying To Withhold Evidence Days Before Her Next Court Date?

 While Loughlin and other parents claimed in a court filing that it seemed “premature” to submit evidence at this time, the government countered.
 “The Government disagrees with the Defendants’ assertion that it is 'premature' to provide their own discovery,” the filing says.

-“The Defendants have now had approximately eight months to review the Government’s discovery, confer with their clients, and strategize regarding potential defenses.
+“The Defendants have now had approximately eight months to review the Government’s discovery, confer with their clients, and strategize regarding potential defences.
 It is not premature to provide discovery, which they can later supplement, to the Government as required by the rules.”
-Currently, an whopping 3 million pages of evidence have already been submitted to defense attorneys by the government, including phone logs, bank records, emails and more.
+Currently, a whopping 3 million pages of evidence have already been submitted to defence attorneys by the government, including phone logs, bank records, emails and more.

 Loughlin and her husband Mossimo Giannulli are among 36 parents who have been accused of paying lump sums to a criminal network led by Rick Singer.
 The college admissions consultant was allegedly hired by parents to game the system by way of tasks like fixing college entrance scores for high schoolers trying for elite colleges or helping to admit them as faux athletes.
 In total, 53 people have been charged in the case and thirty people have already pled guilty, with the rest going to trial.